 You'll receive a radioactive substance through an intravenous (IV) infusion into a vein in your arm.
-The tracer dose is very small.
-You may feel a cold sensation as it enters your body.
+The tracer dose is very small, and you may feel a cold sensation as it enters your body.
 You may be asked to lie quietly in a room for 20 minutes or more before your scan while your body absorbs the radioactive tracer.
 In some cases, you may need to wait several hours or, rarely, several days between the injection and your SPECT scan.

 Undergoing the SPECT scan

 The SPECT machine is a large circular device containing a camera that detects the radioactive tracer your body absorbs.
 During your scan, you lie on a table while the SPECT machine rotates around you.
 The SPECT machine takes pictures of your internal organs and other structures.
 The pictures are sent to a computer that uses the information to create 3D images of your body.

 How long your scan takes depends on the reason for your procedure.

 Most of the radioactive tracer leaves your body through your urine within a few hours after your SPECT scan.
 Your doctor may instruct you to drink more fluids, such as juice or water, after your SPECT scan to help flush the tracer from your body.
 Your body breaks down the remaining tracer over the next few days.